eridur-de/mightyscape-1.1-deprecated/README.md

    * If you find bugs or have ideas please push them directly to the corresponding root repository of the developer like i did
    * Credits for creation of this big package: me (Mario Voigt)

+# Used software
+   * Gitea for hosting this
+   * GitEye and SourceTree git frontends for commiting
+   * LiClipse and NotePad++ for code
+   * regular Python installation (both Linux and Windows)

 # Requirements / Tested environment

    * tested with Inkscape